 All you need is a computer and an internet connection (and an interest in creative learning!).
 Most of the materials (videos, readings, discussion forums) will be accessible on all types of devices.
 But you will need a laptop or desktop computer to participate in the Scratch activities, and you will need a laptop or desktop computer with Firefox or Chrome browser and a fast internet connection to join the Unhangout video discussions.
 All materials will be downloadable so that you will be able to use them offline at a later time.

-The primary language of the second round will be English, but subtitles and translations for some materials are available in few languages thanks to volunteers from the Lifelong Kindergarten group and the LCL community who speak: Arabic, Chinese, Hebrew, Italian, Japanese, Korean, Portuguese, and Spanish.
+The primary language is English, but subtitles and translations for some materials are available in few languages thanks to volunteers from the Lifelong Kindergarten group and the LCL community who speak: Chinese, French, Italian, Japanese, Portuguese, and Spanish.
 Check out the website and subtitles for their availability.
-Although we are not officially facilitating non-English threads this time, we also have language groups in the discussion forum where you can talk to each other in few other languages.
+We also have language groups in the discussion forum where you can talk to each other in few other languages.
 You are welcome to make use of those spaces to meet and learn together with your peers who share your languages.

 Absolutely yes!
 We encourage you to find other people to join you in this journey: the more the merrier.
 While it’s wonderful to connect online with people from around the world, there are also great advantages to meeting and interacting with others in-person.
 So you might want to organize a weekly gathering to watch the videos or discuss the readings with friends or colleagues.